DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 For security, only someone nominated as a technical contact for the device order can request this information.
 The local authority or trust is responsible for keeping this information secure when sharing it with colleagues who are preparing devices for children and young people.

-Please see the ‘Request your local admin passwords and BIOS program’ section below to find out how to make a request.
+Please see step 1 in the  section below to find out how to make a request.

 If you’re unsure who your technical contact is, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) and include the name of the local authority or trust that ordered the devices.